Kawla-ovo/Hello_Console/README.md

 4- Play some console mini-games I made.
 5- Go to the wallpaper website to download wallpapers.
 6- Play web games.
 7- I wrote something for you.
+8- Daily sentence